 admin privileges in the Pachyderm cluster.
 Then, the

 admin user can configure Pachyderm to work with a identity management provider (IdP) of your choice.

-If you want to configure a SAML IdP, such as Okta, you need to create an initial robot admin account by using the
+If you want to configure a SAML IdP, such as Auth0, you need to create an initial robot admin account by using the

 To enable access controls, complete the following steps:

 - Verify the status of the Enterprise features by opening the Pachyderm dashboard in your browser or by running the following

 pachctl enterprise get-state

 Activate the Enterprise access control features by completing the steps in one of these sections: